sparkyb/pype/readme.txt

 #----------------------------------- Help ------------------------------------
+Dictionaries and alphabets for the Spell checker...
+You can create/delete custom dictionaries via the +/- buttons right next to the 'Custom Dictionaries:" section.
+You can add words to these custom dictionaries by "Check"ing your document for misspellings, checking all of the words you want to add, clicking "+ ./", then choosing the custom dictionary you want the words added to.

+If you want to use a large primary dictionary, create a 'dictionary.txt' file that is utf-8 encoded, and place it into the same path that PyPE is.
+This will be far faster for startup, shutdown, and creating the list than manually adding all of the words to custom dictionaries.
+Fairly reasonable word lists for english (British, Canadian, or American) are available at Kevin's Word list page: http://wordlist.sourceforge.net/ Words should be separated by any standard whitespace character (spaces, tabs, line endings, etc.).

+If you want to customize the alphabet that PyPE uses for suggesting spelling, you can create an 'alphabet.txt' file that is utf-8 encoded, where alphabet characters separated by commas ',', and place it into the same path that PyPE is.

 How does "One PyPE" work?
 If "One PyPE" is selected, it will remove the file named 'nosocket' from the path in which PyPE is running from (if it exists), and start a listening